DHTMLX/docs-suite/docs/treegrid/api/treegrid_beforerowdrop_event.md

 @short: fires before the user has finished dragging and released the mouse button over a target row

-@signature: {'beforeRowDrop: (data: object, events: MouseEvent) => void | boolean;'}
+@signature: {'beforeRowDrop: (data: object, event: MouseEvent) => void | boolean;'}

 @params:
+The callback of the event is called with the following parameters:

 - `data: object` - data object.
-It contains the following parameters:
+It contains the following properties:
     - `start: string | number` - the id of a row, from which the dragging process has started
     - `source: array` - an array with ids of dragged rows
     - `target: string | number` - the id of a potential target row
-- `events: MouseEvent` - a native HTML event object
-- `events: MouseEvent` - a native HTML event object
+- `event: MouseEvent` - a native HTML event object

 @returns:
 Return `false` to block the default action; otherwise, `true`.

 @example:
-treegrid.events.on("beforeRowDrop", function(data, events){
+treegrid.events.on("beforeRowDrop", (data, event) => {
     // your logic here
     return false;
 });